gitcnk/Logistic_Regression/Logistic_RegressionHW.md

 **Tasks**

 1. Compute predicted probabilities for the **test set**.
-2. Convert these probabilities into predicted classes using a threshold of **0.5**.
+2. Convert these probabilities into predicted classes (highwage or not) using a threshold of **0.5**.
 3. Create our famous 'going-to-the-beach' table!

 **Congratulations!**  You just finished the last HW for the semeseter!